 Everybody knows or should know: breakfast is the most important meal of the day.
 And that kale smoothie and buckwheat pancake take time (Brent likes sausage, black pudding and eggs).
-So no rush, no rushing children to school, no oatmeal stain behind the right ear: enjoy and have a moment for you and your loved ones.
+So no rush, no rushing children to school, no oatmeal stain behind the right ear: enjoy and have a moment for yourself and your loved ones.

 I agree about breakfast, but not in as being the reason for coming late to work.
-Of course no boss is ever going to accept such an excuse.
+Of course, no boss is ever going to accept such an excuse.

-If you ever encounter a boss, supervisor or chef with any of the treats like David Brent, then you know for sure that you or the company are in trouble.
+If you ever encounter a boss, supervisor, or chef with any of the treats like David Brent, then you know for sure that you or the company are in trouble.
 Probably both.

-Yes, this was comedy and as such an exaggeration of daily practices in the normal work place, but haven’t we all seen a guy like David Brent?
+Yes, this was comedy and as such an exaggeration of daily practices in the normal workplace, but haven’t we all seen a guy like David Brent?
 If not, sooner or later it will happen to you.

 This is exactly why everybody with a job and bosses should have an escape route, an alternative to fall back on, when things go sour.
 A route which you can start today, do in your own time and pace next to the job you are having.